mvazmota/api-eva/public/docs/source/index.md

 <!-- START_201a586a6cf4a763fdd4caec7d524eeb -->
 ## Users of a List

-Gives the users linked of a list
+Returns the users linked to a list

 > Example request: